-The underserved may include special need individuals, minority concentrations, those experiencing homelessness or those at-risk of becoming homeless, victims of domestic violence or sexual assault, returning veterans, the frail and elderly, large families, etc. The City will allocate CDBG funds to its at home senior assistance program (ROSES).
-CDBG funds will be provided to South Oakland Sheleter, d.b.a.
-Lighthouse of Oakland County, which assists those at-risk of becoming homeless.
-The City's CDBG-funded housing rehabilitation program will provide a direct mailer about the availability of the program to all homeowners within the census track with the highest percentage of minor homeowners.
-The City will continue to work with the local CoC to utilize the City Hall as a deployment center for volunteers and PIT County coordinators in January 2024.
+The underserved may include special need individuals, minority concentrations, those experiencing homelessness or those at-risk of becoming homeless, victims of domestic violence or sexual assault, returning veterans, the frail and elderly, large families, etc. The City may allocate CDBG funds to its at home senior assistance program (ROSES).
+CDBG funds may be provided to Legal Aid & Defender Association to assists those at-risk of becoming homeless.
+The City's CDBG-funded housing rehabilitation program may provide a direct mailer about the availability of the program to all single-family homeowners within the census track with the highest percentage of minor homeowners.
+The City may continue to work with the local CoC to utilize the City Hall as a deployment center for volunteers and PIT County coordinators in January 2025.
+The City may retain the services of the Fair Housing Center of Metro.
+Detroit to conducting fair housing testing with the goal of ensuring the underserved's access to fair housing.